bridgetownrb/bridgetown/bridgetown-website/src/_docs/installation/upgrade.md

 ### Caveats with Fast Refresh in Development ⏩

 Bridgetown v2 comes with a "fast refresh" feature by default.
 This rebuilds only files needed to display updated content in source files, rather than the entire website from scratch.
-However, certain features aren't yet compatible with fast refresh—most notabily, **i18n**.
-If you're using multiple locales in your project, you will likely want to disable fast refresh so you don't end up with broken pages/links by setting `fast_refresh false` in `config/initializers.rb`.
+If you need to disable fast refresh because you're seeing broken pages/links, set `fast_refresh false` in `config/initializers.rb`.

 ### Quick Search and Other Plugins 🔍